How to brush a dog’s teeth: A vet’s guide

 If you’ve never brushed your dog’s teeth before, try experimenting with the different options to find which one is most comfortable for both you and your dog.

-Human toothbrushes, however, are perfectly fine to use for your pup, although some pet owners prefer to use a pet toothbrush which has a shorter handle and is easier to manoeuvre.
+Human toothbrushes, however, are perfectly fine to use for your pup, although some pet owners prefer to use a pet toothbrush that has a shorter handle and is easier to maneuver.
 Whichever type of toothbrush you choose, be sure to apply the right amount of gentle pressure as you brush your dog’s teeth.

 Too much scrubbing can hurt your dog and cause damage to the sensitive gum tissue, while too little pressure will not clean the teeth effectively and may leave plaque and bacteria behind.
-Brushing your dog’s teeth every day using about the same amount of pressure as you would use when brushing your own teeth is the best way to prevent tartar and plaque from forming, so your pup has a clean and healthy mouth.
+“How often should I brush my dog’s teeth,” you may be wondering.
+We recommend brushing your dog’s teeth every day using about the same amount of pressure as you would use when brushing your own teeth is the best way to prevent tartar and plaque from forming, so your pup has a clean and healthy mouth

 Puppies are naturally curious about the world around them and they are very open to new experiences.
 Puppyhood is a critical time for your dog to learn new things that he will carry with him later in life.
 If you can introduce your dog to the process of tooth brushing at a young age, it will be much easier to carry on this routine throughout your dog’s life.